kebaldwi/DNAC-TEMPLATES/SystemVariables.md

 ![json](images/create_simulation.png?raw=true "Import JSON")

 When you reach the Simulation Input Page, you'll have to give the simulation a name and then supply values for any variables.
 For our bound variables to work, we also need to supply a target device to test against.

+1. Choose the Device as a target
+2. Enter the name of the simulation
+3. Fill in variable value for access_vlan
+4. Fill in variable value for voice_vlan

 ![json](images/simulation_input.png?raw=true "Import JSON")